darrellsuggs/darrell.thoughts/_posts/2025-07-27-d0002-dad-mode-attending=galaxycon.md

 The event is attended by thousands each day, young kids to the elderly.
 It brings a large and diverse crowd.
 You really do have to see it to understand, but I'll explain what I can.

 <p align="center"> <img src="{{ site.baseurl }}/assets/images/d0002-01.png" width="300"> </p>
-(Artwork by AI)

 **What Is It - Really**

-After several visits (ok, 3 or 4), I've come to better understand the outlines of the event.
+After several visits, I've come to better understand the outlines of the event.
 I'll summarize.
-- Celebritie Meet/Greet and Q&A
+- Celebrity Meet/Greet/Photo and Q&A
-- Giant Market (Everything from real swords to custom artwork)
+- Giant Bazaar (Everything from real swords to custom artwork)
-- Costume Contest (For yound and old)
+- Costume Contests (For yound and old)
 - Cosplay Spectacle (You just have to see it to understand)

 **Celebrities**